 Can the Federal Government Prosecute Someone For Drug Activity Outside the United States?

 Where the federal government would get authority and jurisdiction to charge people under these circumstances would be if the drugs in question were being moved into the United States.
-That would then be the minimum contact necessary for the FBI, Homeland Security, Secret Service, and DEA to get involved and prosecute somebody who's in another country or doing things in another country.
+That would then be the minimum contact necessary for the FBI, Homeland Security, Secret Service, and DEA to become involved and prosecute someone who is in another country or engaging in activities there.

 What they do is they track drugs, and if the drugs are coming into the U.S., then they can try to get to the root of the problem.
 In other words, where are these drugs coming from?
 For example, if they're coming from Costa Rica, Guatemala, China — whatever country — and they can show that they're coming in, then the feds will use their contacts in those countries to try and catch the source of the drugs.